dumith-eranga/talks/tdd-why-bother/narration.md

 There is a fallacy here.
 The fallacy is that the role of quality asurance and automation engineers is to do the testing of our software.
 Though we call them quality assurance engineers and automation engineers - what we really meant is quality testers and test program writers.

 That is really under-appriciating their roles.
 For years they have been at the far end of the development process where they were waiting for the load to be delivered.
-For those who has seen uncle Bob's slide deck for the talks where he mention TDD, this will remind you that impactful but discussting slide.
+For those who has seen uncle Bob's slide deck for the talks where he mention TDD, this will remind you that impactful but disgusting slide.

 If we actively seek to debunk this way of looking at these people and recognize them for what they really are, we can see their true potential.
 Quality Assurance, or as how I like to call it, Qulity Engineering is a vast area and testing is a very small aspect of it.
 We can tak about some of these areas in a future session.
 Similarly, automation engineers are capable of automating business processes and other aspects and continue to add value to the organization.

 ### 3. Testers will lose their jobs
 This is going to be tricky to address - What will happen to testers?
 This concern has its merits.
 Once every one adopts TDD and all the tests are automated, there will be no need for testers.
 Seems like a certain doom.
 Not necesserily.
-The testers as we generally known them will cease to exists.
+The testers as we generally knew, will cease to exists.
 That kind of testers were the ones who did the same thing repeatedly day-in, day-out.
-They were just mechanical workers and ware not really recognized for the true human potential they have.
+They were just mechanical workers and were not really recognized for the true human potential they have.

 To understand one way things would change, let's look at a different industry - banking.
 Up until recent years, in Sri Lanka, we had some people called "tellers".
 We still do, but it is becoming increasingly less now.
 With the introduction and the gaining popularity of fully functional **Automated Teller Machines**, ATMS as we commonly call it, **Cash Recycling Machines** as the banks like to call them to distinguish from the older machines that we could only withdraw money from, the role of the "teller" is dissappearing.
 But did these people lose their jobs?
 No, not really.
 They got reassigned to roles where the human innovativeness is more useful and the work is not mechanical.
 Banks have new roles for developing innovative financial products, improving business processes, and also stratergising and executing new marketing intiatives.